lonnen/davis-ci/README.md

 ## Things this project won't do

- * **Multi-host.** Not a huge leap, but this isn't the project for it.
-Have a look at [Flynn](https://flynn.io/).
- * **Multitenancy.** It's ready for it, but again, have a look at [Flynn](https://flynn.io/).
- * **Client app.** Given the constraints, running commands remotely via SSH is fine.
+ * **Build-Slave** With a little work, this could put tarballs in nginx, queue the url, and listen on a queue specific to this build.
+Build slaves could pop the url from the queue, run the tarball through doozer, and run the tests.
+Then report the results to the listening queue.
+It's not there yet, and I'm not sure if it will ever be with Davis.
  * **Work** For the time being it's being developer for a bespoke environment as part of an ephemeral coding challenge.
-It might have some interesting ideas, but in many places its tightly bound to some strange assumptions for the contest that will hamper it from being useful to anyone else.
+It might have some interesting ideas, but in many places it is tightly bound to some strange assumptions for the contest that will hamper it from being useful to anyone else.

 ## Who shall test the test runner?